 Wesley and Luna and their children are included in a profile of her father in the book 'Mongst the Hills of Somerset, published in 1985 by the Historical and Genealogical Society of Somerset County.

 Son James Arthur Younkin (1903-1984) was born on Dec.
 19, 1903 in Lower Turkeyfoot.
-He married Mahala Elizabeth "Lizzie" King (1905-1981), daughter of Samuel and Martha (Firestone) King of Upper Turkeyfoot.
+He married Mahala Elizabeth "Lizzie" King (Jan.
+28, 1905-1981), daughter of Samuel and Martha (Firestone) King of Upper Turkeyfoot.
 (In an interesting twist, Mahala Elizabeth's sisters Minerva Ruth King married James' cousin Ralph Frederick Trimpey Sr., and Mary Catherine King wedded James' cousin Harry M. Trimpey, both of the family of Frederick J. and Delilah [Faidley] Younkin.)
-The couple produced nine children -- Charles Younkin, Sara May, Martha Knopsnyder, Mary Jane Pugh, Melvin R. Younkin, Ruth Tressler, Paul Younkin, Robert Younkin and Shirley Gonzales.
+The couple produced nine children -- Charles Edward Younkin, Sara May, Martha Knopsnyder, Mary Jane Pugh, Melvin Ray "Bud" Younkin, Ruth Tressler, Paul Edward Younkin, Robert S. "Bob" Younkin and Shirley Gonzales Merryman.
 James and Mahala spent their lives residing near Kingwood.
 Sadly, Mahala passed into eternity at the age of 76 on June 5, 1981.
 An obituary was printed in the Meyersdale Republican, which noted that Rev. Paul Tobias officiated at the funeral service and burial in Old Bethel Church Cemetery.
 James outlived his wife by three years.
 He died at age 80 in Meyersdale Hospital on Oct.
-1, 1984, with burial in the Old Bethel Church Cemetery.
+1, 1984, with burial next to Mahala in Old Bethel.
 At his death, reported the Somerset Daily American, he was survived by 24 grandchildren and 23 great-grandchildren.